-After last year’s medal drought, the American men fought a close battle with Italy to win a bronze medal.
+After last year’s medal drought, the men’s US Ultra Trail Team fought a close battle with Italy to win a bronze medal.
 Scoring team members Mario Mendoza, Cody Reed and Andy Wacker finished with a total time of 14:16:53 over the Italian men’s time of 14:22:42.
 The Spanish men took gold in 13:17:32 ahead of 2nd place France in 13:43:06.

 Conditions were cool for the start of the 2017 IAU Trail World Championships in Badia Prataglia, Italy.
 The 50km course boasted over 9000’ of climbing on the trails of the National Park of Forests Casentinesi.
 The race began with an early moderate climb, transitioning to some steep descents down to the mountain valleys over the middle of the race.
 Around the halfway point in the race, the trails came out of the shade to begin some exposed and more intense climbing.
 Here things began to heat up as temperatures also climbed into the upper 80s.
 291 runners from Thirty-eight countries competed for individual and team World Championship titles on this challenging course.

 In the overall 2017 IAU Trail Championship results, Luis Alberto Hernando of Spain would claim the men’s individual title in a time of 4:23:31.
 His Spanish teammate, Christofer Clemente, was 2nd in 4:24:29.
 Cedric Fleureton of France grabbed the 3rd podium position in 4:28:03.
 The podium positions for the men’s teams had Spain as IAU Trial World Champions with combined time of 13:17:32 as they place 5 men in the top 10.
 France was 2nd with a team time of 13:43:06.
-The United States took 3rd with a team time of 14:16:53, just 6 minutes ahead of Italy.
+The men’s US Ultra Trail Team took 3rd with a combined time of 14:16:53, just 6 minutes ahead of Italy.

 Cody Reed: “That race hurt – a lot.
 Coming down the final descent into Badia, hearing all the spectators cheering USA, USA as I passed made all the pain worth the effort.”